 - Local anesthetics are injected into the wound and knee joint at the time of surgery.
 This will wear off within 8-12 hours and it is not uncommon for patients to encounter more pain on the first or second day after surgery when swelling peaks. - Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle. - Common side effects of the pain medication are nausea, drowsiness, and constipation.
 To decrease the side effects take the medication with food.
-If constipation occurs, consider taking an over the counter laxative and be sure to drink plenty of water. - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication - Please avoid alcohol use while taking narcotic pain medication - If you are having pain that is not being controlled by the pain medication prescribed, you may take an over the counter anti-inflammatory medication such as ibuprofen or naproxen in between doses of pain medication.
-This
+If constipation occurs, consider taking an over the counter laxative. - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication

-- will help to decrease pain and decrease the amount of narcotic medication required.
-Please take as directed on the bottle. - For 2 weeks following surgery take one aspirin 325mg tablet daily to lower the risk of developing a blood clot after surgery.
+- If you are having pain that is not being controlled by the pain medication prescribed, you may take an over the counter anti-inflammatory medication such as ibuprofen or naproxen in between doses of pain medication.
+This will help to decrease pain and decrease the amount of narcotic medication required.
+Please take as directed on the bottle. - For 2 weeks following surgery take one 81mg aspirin twice daily to lower the risk of developing a blood clot after surgery.
 Please contact the office should severe calf pain occur or significant swelling of the calf or ankle occur.